 Common course training involves three steps:

-1) Complete Blackboard Essentials.
+1) Complete Digital Fundamentals for Teaching and Learning.
 Sections are offered online or on-campus.
-Check MC Learns in MyMC for dates and times.
+Check Workday in MyMC for dates and times.

-2) After completing Blackboard Essentials, contact the Common Course Coordinator
+2) After completing Digital Fundamentals for Teaching and Learning, contact the Common Course Coordinator

 - Nader Chaaban (COMM 108)

 - Kateema Lee (ENGL 101)